 Research Basics for Study CoordinatorsSponsored by the Michigan Institute for Clinical and Health Research, the Research Basics for Study Coordinators series is designed to introduce research coordinators with less than two years of research experience or who are new to research at U-M to learn basic concepts in clinical research.
 This is a three-part workshop series that engages participants and provides opportunities for skill building and learning.
 Maximum benefit will be gained by attending all three sessions, but it is not required.
-First session starts March 10, 2015.
+Sessions begin September 7th - 24th, 2015.

 - Good Clinical Practice and Essential Documents